acroduck/acroduck/README.md

 - 👋 Hi, I’m Sarnaa
-- 👀 I’m a writer and entrepreneur.
+- 👀 I’m a writer and entrepreneur--a storyteller.
-- 🌱 I’m currently reading law.
+- 🌱 I'm currently writing and reading.
+(Read: watching re-runs of Billions)
 - 📫 Reach me by email at sarnaa@gmail.com